ajwlforever/mcemas/README.md

-# mcemas
+# mcmas-e
-mcemas: A model Checker for Epistemic Multi-Agent System
+mcmas-e: A model Checker for Epistemic Multi-Agent System